-- The Finance Committee acknowledges that the equalized tax rate is effectively a maximum recommended rate based on the circumstances of the year reviewed; but the guidelines do not preclude Council's adoption of a lesser rate. - The City Manager is recommending a tax rate of \$1.15 per \$100 of assessed value for Fiscal Year 2025. - The Finance Committee recognizes that the Manager has recommended a fiscally responsible budget based on a rate lower than the equalized tax rate, and supports Council's adoption of that rate, if they decide to do so.
+- The City Manager is recommending a tax rate of \$1.14 per \$100 of assessed value for Fiscal Year 2026, which is equal to the equalized rate calculated pursuant to the Revenue Guideline. - The Finance Committee recognizes that the Manager has recommended a fiscally responsible budget based on the equalized tax rate, and supports Council's adoption of that rate.